Kenshiro-28/MAGI/README.md

 ## Model

-You can use any model supported by llama-cpp-python, as long as it has a context size of at least 8K tokens and adheres to the ChatML prompt format:
+You can use any model supported by llama-cpp-python, as long as it adheres to the ChatML prompt format:

 ```
 <|im_start|>system